Nursing Home Executive Director – A Day in the Life

 Work Environment

-Nursing home executive directors typically work out of an office, but most of their job centers around people.
-Face to face communication is critical to developing trust and shared goals.
+Nursing home executive directors typically work out of an office, but most of their jobs center around people.
+Face-to-face communication is critical to developing trust and shared goals.
 Since nursing homes are often smaller than hospitals, an executive director can take a hands-on approach to leadership by building stronger relationships with the staff and patients.
 The work environment stretches outside of a medical facility’s walls, too—sometimes requiring interaction with donors, government institutions, professional organizations, and the wider public.

 The downside to all that movement and interaction is that this is a job that does not have off-hours.
 Nursing home facilities run 24 hours a day, seven days a week, and residents need safe and effective care at all times.
 Many other healthcare sectors require directors to be on-call, and nursing home administration is no different.